 If we look just a little below the surface we can see who God is depends on who you ask.
 How, then, do we know who our God is and on what authority can we claim to found our beliefs?

 Who is God and how can we know Him?
 Our theology about God is rooted and grounded solely in Scripture.
 We believe there is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being.
 He is the Creator, Redeemer, Preserver, and Ruler of the universe.
 He is infinite in Holiness and all other perfections.
 He is all powerful and all knowing.
 To Him, we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit with distinct personal attributes, but without division of nature, essence, or being.This is a summation of our theology of God.
 Fundamental to our faith is the understanding that God has revealed Himself to us in Scripture.

 This is an important truth we need to be clear of.
 If we are not clear about where we get our knowledge of God, then whatever knowledge we have of Him will be suspect.
 The Scripture is the only certain word we have about God and it tells us that we are made in His image.
 This is important because when many people think about God, they try to think of Him in human terms.
 They try to think of Him in sentimental ways or understand Him through the lens of their personal experience, always trying to envision Him within the confines of how they would understand another human.
 But instead of understanding God within the confines of human personhood, we need to recognize that we are a finite and fallen replica of His infinite, divine, and perfect person.
 We are created in His image.
 He is the Creator; we are the creature.
 All we can ever know about God is what He has chosen to disclose to us in Scripture.

 What, then, does God reveal to us about Himself?

-In Part 2 of this article, we will look at 10 things God tells us about Himself in Scripture.
+In Part 2, we will look at 10 things God tells us about Himself in Scripture.